IGMiller777/IGMiller777/README.md

 ### Hi there 👋, my name is Ivan
-#### Frontend Developer (Angular | React)
+#### Full Stack Developer (.NET | Angular)
-A passionate Software Developer having an experience of building Web and Mobile applications with JavaScript / Typescript / Angular / React  and some other cool libraries and frameworks.
+A passionate Software Developer having an experience of building Web and Backend applications with JavaScript / Typescript / Angular / .NET / ASP .NET CORE  and some other cool libraries and frameworks.

-Skills: HTML / CSS / JS / TS / ANGULAR / RxJS / REACT / REDUX
+Skills: HTML / CSS / JS / TS / ANGULAR / RxJS / NGRX / NGXS / .NET / ASP .NET CORE

-- 🔭 I’m currently working on crossplatform Angular | React SPA
+- 🔭 I’m currently working on crossplatform ASP NET CORE + Angular 16 application
-- 💬 Ask me about Angular, React
+- 💬 Ask me about Angular, .NET
 - 📫 How to reach me: therealigmiller@gmail.com